vuejs/docs/src/guide/component-basics.md

 </button>
 ```

-Thanks to the `@enlarge-text="postFontSize += 0.1"` listener, the parent will receive the event and update `postFontSize` value.
+Thanks to the `@enlarge-text="postFontSize += 0.1"` listener, the parent will receive the event and update the value of `postFontSize`.

 <common-codepen-snippet title="Component basics: emitting events" slug="KKpGyrp" tab="html,result" :preview="false" />

-We can list emitted events in the component's `emits` option.
+We can list emitted events in the component's `emits` option:

 ```js
 app.component('blog-post', {